b1f6c1c4/jest-mongoose/README.md

 * Easy to use.
 Terse and intuitive API.
 * MongoDB connection is managed by yourself.
-* No binary dependencies (like `mongodb-download`).
+* No giant binary dependencies like `mongodb-download`.

 ## Pre-requisites

 This module requires Jest and Mongoose.
-Mongoose 5 is supported, while Mongoose 4 has not been tested yet.

 ## Installation